Pluto TV: Early years (2014–2019)

 On May 15, 2016, Pluto TV signed an agreement with Sony to make the Pluto TV app available on the PlayStation Store for download by users of the PlayStation 3 and PlayStation 4.
 In 2016, Pluto Inc. raised $30 million in series B venture capital funding from ProSiebenSat.1 Media, Scripps Networks Interactive, and venture capital firms Luminari Capital, Chicago Ventures and Third Wave Ventures, valuing the company at $140 million.
 The round was led by German television network ProSieben, with additional funding from telecommunications company Sky UK.
-On April 30, 2017, Pluto Inc. added a chief programming officer role, appointing Robert Magdlen—who formerly served as senior vice president of program strategy and acquisitions for the Universal-owned E! and as a production executive for TNT—in the post, handling responsibilities for programming and channel development from the company's Los Angeles headquarters.
+On April 30, 2017, Pluto Inc. added a chief programming officer role, appointing Robert Magdlen—who formerly served as senior vice president of program strategy and acquisitions for the NBCUniversal-owned E! and as a production executive for WBD-based TNT—in the post, handling responsibilities for programming and channel development from the company's LA headquarters.

-On May 15, 2017, Pluto TV launched a traditional video-on-demand offering, contisting a large library of movies and television series licensed from such distributors as Metro-Goldwyn-Mayer, Viacom, Sony Pictures, Fremantle, Monstercat, King Features Syndicate alongside two Canadian studios, DHX Media and Nelvana that are made available for individual viewing to Pluto users.
+On May 15, 2017, Pluto TV launched a traditional video-on-demand offering, consisting a large library of films and television series licensed from such distributors as Metro-Goldwyn-Mayer, Lionsgate, Warner Bros., Viacom (which acquired the service itself two years later), Sony Pictures, Fremantle, Monstercat, King Features Syndicate along with two Canadian studios, Nelvana and DHX that are made available for individual viewing to Pluto users.
 Variety reported that as of May 2017, the service was averaging 6 million users per month, and, as of October 2017, it was rated one of the most-watched Roku Channels on Roku.

 By October 2017, Pluto TV reached over 15 million users.
 On October 17 of that year, Pluto TV announced that it received a $5-million investment from Samsung Venture Investment Corporation as part of an $8.3 million round of funding raised by various investors.
 On March 15, 2018, Pluto TV entered into a partnership with SpotX to provide advertising monetization services for Pluto, including engendering sales from media buyers breaking into over-the-top content services.
+On July 19, 2018, Pluto TV announced an agreement with Sony Pictures Television to stream over 200 movies and TV shows from Sony Pictures.
 On August 1, 2018, Vizio launched a new ad-supported streaming platform powered by Pluto TV, called WatchFree.
 This service is built into several models of Vizio's line of Internet-connected smart TVs, particularly those supporting its SmartCast operating system, and is advertised as having "an easy-to-navigate, cable-like interface".